SpineEventEngine/SpineEventEngine.github.io/docs/guides/gradle.md

 ```groovy
 spine.assembleModel()
 ```
-If one of our Bounded Contexts shares some domain language with another, add a dependency between them.
+If one of the Bounded Contexts shares some domain language with another, add a dependency between them.
 This way, the downstream context may use Protobuf definitions of the upstream context.
 ```groovy
 dependencies {